fast-aircraft-design/FAST-OAD/README.rst

     # List of folder paths where user added custom registered OpenMDAO components
     module_folders = ["/path/to/my/custom/module/folder"]

+  Once this is done, your custom system should appear in the list provided by the
+  command:

+    $ fastoad list_systems my_custom_conf.toml

+  (assuming your configuration file is named `my_custom_conf.toml` )

 Then your component can be used like any other using the id you have given.